 America's Reallionaire.

-Ebony Magazine and Black Enterprise recognized him as an entrepreneurial icon and best-selling author.
-Raised in the impoverished Southside of Chicago, Gray defied the odds and became a self-made millionaire by fourteen and opened his headquarters office on Wall Street.
-At the age of twenty-one, he was a recipient of an Honorary Doctorate of Humane Letters degree from Allen University.
-In recognition of his ingenious economic mind and distinguished commitment to developing values such as leadership, integrity, and scholarship.
-In his rise from poverty to national and international prominence, Farrah Gray has inspired millions worldwide.
-At thirty-seven, he has achieved more than many achieve in a lifetime.
+Raised on the impoverished South Side of Chicago, Gray defied the odds and became a self-made millionaire by the age of 14.
+At 21, he received an Honorary Doctorate of Humane Letters from Allen University in recognition of his ingenious mind in economics and distinguished commitment to leadership, integrity, and scholarship.
+From poverty to national and international prominence, Farrah Gray has inspired millions worldwide.
+By the age of 41, he has achieved more than many have accomplished in multiple lifetimes.

 Leadership, personal development; diversity; strategic planning; creativity; business development; lead generation; financial management; how to get millions of dollars worth of free publicity; how to build a vast social media brand; and become a 7-figure speaker and international author.